tinawebdev/cpp-primer-plus/chapter15/README.md

 as well as the function name, and a single `catch` block that catches the base-class exemption should be used for both exceptions, with either exception causing the loop to terminate.

+4. *Listing 15.16* uses two catch blocks after each try block so that the `nbad_index` exception leads to the `label_val()` method being invoked.
+Modify the program so that it uses a single catch block after each `try` block and uses RTTI to handle invoking `label_val()` only when appropriate.